mscgenjs/mscgenjs-cli/README.md

 and some
 [guidance](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md).

-`mscgenjs-cli`'s `--puppeteer-options` takes a JSON file with puppeteer options which it passes 1:1 to puppeteer.
+`mscgenjs-cli`'s `--puppeteer-options` takes a JSON file with (a subset of the) puppeteer options which it passes 1:1 to puppeteer.

 ```sh
 mscgenjs coolchart.mscgen --puppeteer-options puppeteer-config.json
 ```

+The puppeteer options `mscgenjs-cli` accepts:
+- args
+- devtools
+- headless
+- executablePath
+- slowMo
+- timeout

 An example puppeteer-config.json to make things work on Fedora (assuming google-chrome is installed in `/usr/bin`):